dynamsoft-docs/capture-vision-docs/parameters/file/auxiliary/textline-specification.md

 **Configure ImageProcessing Modes**

-`GrayscaleEnhancementModes` enhance the quality of the gray-scale image.
+`GrayscaleEnhancementModes` enhance the quality of the grayscale image.

 `BinarizationModes` configurations finally reflect in the quality of the binary image.
 It determines how the charaters are presented on the text areas before they recognized by the library.
 The higher quality of the binary image, the higher read rate and accuracy of the character recognition result.